Welcome to Alti-Barometer!

 Watch charging behavior

-The Watch version of the app does not record altitude readings while on the charger.
-This is due to a quirk with how the Apple's WatchOS software for the pressure sensor works, specifically, the pressure sensor APIs stop sending updates to the app when the watch is on the charger.
-We have requested that Apple change their API’s behavior, and will update the app if and when Apple responds.
+The Watch version of the app does not record altitude readings while running in stand-along mode and running on the charger.
+This is due to a quirk with how the Apple's WatchOS software for the pressure sensor works, specifically, the pressure sensor APIs stop sending updates to the app when the Watch is on the charger.

 When on the charger, the Data graph screen will display “Paused…” in the data area at the bottom of the screen to indicate that it isn’t able to collect new data while connected to the charger.
 When you remove the watch from the charger, it will pick up where it left off.
 If the app is running on the iPhone and is within range of the Watch, the app on the Watch will use the iPhone's pressure data as a substitute while on the charger.
 If data from the phone is not available, the app will interpolate the missing data, and will denote that the missing data has been artificially “filled in” by using a purple color on the data graph screens.
 This limitation will be addressed if the operating system behavior changes in a future WatchOS update.